PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Super Mario Bros.
 Wonder*{: .italic }
 >
 > Pipes suffused with Wonder Power, inchworm pipes are often in constant motion.
-If an inchworm pipe wants to get somewhere, there’s little that can be done to stop it.
+If an inchworm pipe wants to get somewhere, there's little that can be done to stop it.
 >
 > ***+1 Heart**{: .heart-color }, **+1 Spirit**{: .spirit-color}*{: .text-gamma .header-font }
 > *1 Power, 1 Defense*{: .text-gamma .header-font }